What Are Your Family Goals?

 And, read these birthday traditions posts to get you started:

-Next, if you’re missing out on family and friends, make it a goal to invite (or Zoom) someone to your home for dinner once a week or once a month.
+Next, if you’re missing out on family and friends, make it a goal to invite someone to your home for dinner once a week or once a month.
 Build your special community and get to know those around you.

 Related Post: How to Make Friends As An Adult